Tajikistan Jamaat Ansarullah: Ideology and aims

 Jamaat Ansarullah is ideologically Islamic fundamentalist and jihadist, aligned with the Islamic Movement of the Taliban and al-Qaeda, with the majority of its fighters from the regions of Sughd, Khatlon, and the Rasht Valley.
-They have also expressed admiration for Jaysh ul-Adl.
+They have also expressed admiration for the anti-Shia group Jaysh al-Adl in Iran.
 However, the group is ostensibly nationalist with its aims to limited to Tajikistan as opposed to establishing a worldwide caliphate.

-Their main goal is to overthrow the Government of Tajikistan under Emomali Rahmon, and replace it with an Islamic Emirate.
-In September 2011, the group has called on Tajiks to overthrow the current government, referring to them as taghut.
+Their main goal is to overthrow the Republic of Tajikistan under Emomali Rahmon and replace it with an Islamic emirate.
+In September 2011, the group has called on Tajiks to overthrow the current government, referring to them as a taghut.
 On Telegram channels, supporters of the group have portrayed and ridiculed Rahmon as an idolater protected by a servile security apparatus, and the titles he holds, saying they were concocted by "palace psychopaths".
-In its propaganda, Jamaat Ansarullah portrays Rahmon as a personal enemy who "has been waging a bloody war against the believers of Allah for the last two decades".
+In its propaganda, Tajikistan Jamaat Ansarullah portrays Rahmon as a personal enemy who "has been waging a bloody war against the believers of Allah for the last two decades".

-In September 2011, the organization issued several videos calling on Tajik citizens to embrace jihad against infidels and take action supporting the implementation of sharia nationwide.
+In September 2011, the organization issued several videos calling on Tajikistani citizens to embrace jihad against infidels and take action supporting the implementation of sharia nationwide.
 A man in one of the videos claims "Those who pray namaz, who follow fasting rules but support democracy are nonbelievers…Allah is killing nonbelievers by our hands and, thus, blesses us".